matlab-actions/.github/README.md

 ```

 ## Notes
 * To use the GitHub actions for MATLAB, enable GitHub Actions for your repository.
-For more information about GitHub Actions permissions, see [Disabling or limiting GitHub Actions for a repository](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository).
+For more information about GitHub Actions permissions, see [Managing GitHub Actions settings for a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository).
+* In MATLAB R2019a and later, the **Run MATLAB Command** and **Run MATLAB Tests** actions use  the `-batch` option to start MATLAB noninteractively.
+Preferences do not persist across different MATLAB sessions launched with the `-batch` option.
+To run code that requires the same preferences, use a single action.
 * When you use the **Setup MATLAB**, **Run MATLAB Command**, and **Run MATLAB Tests** actions, you execute third-party code that is licensed under separate terms.

 ## See Also